 - 450 grams (3 cups) Butternut Squash Cut into cubes

 - Salt & Pepper season to your liking

 - Preheat Oven to 150°C fan / 170°C conventional oven / 325°F or Gas Mark 3In a lidded cast iron or casserole dish, brown the outside of both lamb shanks in 1 tbsp olive oil over medium heat.Remove from the pan and set aside whilst you create the sauce

 - Add onions and carrot into the remaining oil fry until softened (5-8 minutes)

-Gia Garlic Puree – pick it up at any UK supermarket, save time fiddling with peeling, chopping and pressing garlic.
+We sped up the process of making this Persian Lamb Recipe by using Gia Garlic Puree – pick it up at any UK supermarket, save time fiddling with peeling, chopping and pressing garlic.

-We also used Gia Sundried Tomato Puree – available from most supermarkets, adds the richness of sundried tomatoes to any recipe.
+As well as Gia Sundried Tomato Puree – available from most supermarkets, adds the richness of sundried tomatoes to any recipe.

-We often use in place of regular Tomato puree, to add extra richness.
+A great alternative to use in place of regular Tomato puree, to add extra richness.
 You will only need half the amount of this compared to regular puree!
 It gives these lamb shanks an extra richness!

 All the purees can be stored in the fridge for 1 month after opening.
 Ready to use on your next recipe.
 Unquestionably, a store cupboard staple!

 Looking for more lamb recipe ideas?
 We have plenty to choose from!